It’s Day 33 of the government shutdown, and Washington remains stuck

 On the 2020 trail, per NBC’s Kyle Stewart

-Elizabeth Warren holds an organizing event at Columbia College in Columbia, S.C… Kamala Harris appears on MSNBC’s “Maddow” show.
+Elizabeth Warren holds an organizing event at Columbia College in Columbia, South Carolina … Kamala Harris appears on MSNBC’s “Maddow” show.

 Update in NC-9: Judge denies Republican’s request to certify disputed race